dogechain-lab/dogechain-docs/docs/consensus/pos-stake-unstake.md

 The `stake` Hardhat script stakes a default amount of `1000000 Dogecoin`, which can be changed by modifying the `scripts/stake.ts` file.

-If the funds being staked are `>= 1000000 Dogecoin`, the validator set on the Staking Smart Contract is updated, and the address will be part of the validator set starting from the next epoch.
+If the funds being staked are `>= 1000000 Dogecoin`, the validator set on the ValidatorSet Smart Contract is updated, and the address will be part of the validator set starting from the next epoch.

 ### Unstaking funds